Rangisal/MechaCar_Statistical_Analysis/README.md

 - From the lot 2 sample, sample mean is 1500.02 and the p value is 0.61 , hence we can not reject the null hypothesis.
 So no statis tical difference between the sample and the popultion mean.
 - From the lot 2 sample, sampe mean 1496.14 and the p value is 0.04 which is lower than the significance level and we can reject the null hypothesis.

+## Study Design: MechaCar vs Competition
+- What metric or metrics are you going to test? cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

+- What is the null hypothesis or alternative hypothesis?
+H0 - The mechacar are performing better than the competitors Ha - The mechacar are not performing better than the competitors.

+- What statistical test would you use to test the hypothesis?
+And why?
+Multiple linear regression can be used.
+Instead of using a single independent variable to account for all variability observed in the dependent variable, a multiple linear regression uses multiple independent variables to account for parts of the total variance observed in the dependent variable.

+- What data is needed to run the statistical test? comparable data from the competitors have to be run with the mechacar data.